zpfvo/typomata/README.md

 generate_state_machine_diagram(MyStateMachine)
 ```
 This will create a `state_machine_diagram.gv.pdf` file illustrating your state machine.

-## Example
-See the examples directory for a complete example.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.